 The agreement was signed for a 5-year term following the Company's IPO, expiring on April 18, 2017.
-As of December 31, 2017, this agreement is no longer in force.
+As of December 31, 2018, this agreement is no longer in force.

-Moreover, in view of the relations existing between Messrs Hémar and Satin since the Company's incorporation, their respective offices and their common status as shareholders of Immod, itself a shareholder of the Company, Messrs Hémar and Satin and Immod have formalized their relationship by signing a second shareholder agreement that represents an action in concert.
+Moreover, in view of the relations existing between Messrs Hémar and Satin since the Company's incorporation, their respective offices and their common status as shareholders of Immod (through Comète in Eric Hémar's case), itself a shareholder of the Company, Messrs Hémar and Satin and Immod have formalized their relationship by signing a second shareholder agreement that represents an action in concert.